This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 This one is probably not quite rich enough for super dry skin, depending on your personal preference.

-It’s super annoying if you had a good slugging routine going and then fungal acne put a stop to it!
+It’s super annoying if you have a good slugging routine going and then fungal acne puts a stop to it!

 Not only is this thick cream perfect for slugging, but it also contains piroctone olamine.